 She said, “Yeah, it was good.”

-So at this point, the boundary of: No one I love will drink alcohol was being crossed.
-And I got upset with her.
+At this point, the boundary of: No one I love will drink alcohol was being crossed.
+I got upset with her.
 I made her feel guilty.
-And she didn’t even know why she felt guilty, because to her it was a once in a while thing, and she didn’t see a problem with it.
+She didn’t even know why she felt guilty, because to her it was a once in a while thing, and she didn’t see a problem with it.

-So, even though she hardly ever drank, she crossed my boundary.
-And it wasn’t until many, many years later when I finally let go of this unhealthy boundary.
+Even though she hardly ever drank, she crossed my boundary.
+It wasn’t until many, many years later when I finally let go of this unhealthy boundary.
 I had a boundary that said, I don’t want people I love to drink.
 This boundary created behavior in me that was almost as unhealthy as being the drunk in the family causing tension and fear.
 I was the new drunk in the family, and I didn’t even drink!

 The boundary I created from childhood was unhealthy.
 I was putting undue stress and some fear in my partner that if they even touched alcohol, I’d judge them and put them down and make them feel guilty.
 All because I hadn’t gotten over what happened in my own family.